jma1991/chromium/README.md

 If you would like to be added to this list, please open a [pull request](https://github.com/jma1991/scrnaseq/pulls) with your contribution.

-## Tests

-Test cases are in the `.test` directory.
-They are automatically executed via continuous integration with GitHub Actions.

 ## Citation

 If you use Chromium in your research, please cite using

 ## Used By

-Chromium is used by the following companies and institutes:
+Chromium is used by the following institutes:

 - [The Centre for Regenerative Medicine (The University of Edinburgh)](https://www.ed.ac.uk/regenerative-medicine)